thovid/ioBroker.viessmannapi/README.md

 * (thovid) Uses npm released version of client lib, so no longer requires git upon installation
 ### 1.0.0 (2018/12/07)
 * (thovid) Initial adapter

+## Legal
+- Viessmann and Vitroconnect are registered Trademarks of the Viessmann Werke GmbH & Co.
+KG.

+- This project is a private project and is *not* offically supported or endorsed by the Viessmann Werke GmbH & Co.
+KG, use at your own risk.

+- In case you have any questions, please contact me via github!

 ## License
 The MIT License (MIT)